Part-TimeWizard/ELO-Rank/Backend/README.md

 # Backend ReadMe

-This is the Backend for ELO Rank, which is coded in Python and uyses a dockerized version of the FlaskAPI.
+This is the Backend for ELO Rank, which is coded in Python and uses a dockerized version of the FlaskAPI.

 ## How to Run